 To obtain service, a student must first identify him/herself as one in need of special considerations.
-This must be done by contacting the Office of Student Services.
+This must be done by contacting the office of student support.
 Depending upon the nature of the special request, the student will be asked to present documentation from an appropriately licensed or certified professional with expertise related to a student's disability.
 Such documentation must explain how the disability limits a major life function, thus impacting a student's participation in courses, programs, services, activities, and facilities.
 Detailed documentation requirements for specific disabilities may be obtained from the Office of Student Services as well as an application for services.
 In some cases, evaluations for the purpose of documentation must have been completed within three years.
 After providing the required documentation, the student must meet with the coordinator of disability services in the office of student services and submit a written request for specific accommodations and services.
 The request for services must be renewed for each academic term.
+Please contact the vice president for student support at 601-318-6188 for more information.